Department of Energy fixed atmospheric measurement site on Graciosa Island (Azores)

 Earth System Prediction

-report by the National Academy's Committee on Developing a U.S. Research Agenda to Advance Subseasonal to Seasonal (S2S) Forecasting
+I was a member of the National Academy's Committee on Developing a U.S. Research Agenda to Advance Subseasonal to Seasonal (S2S) Forecasting (more info: report)

 "The committee recommends that the nation should develop and maintain a system for projecting the consequences of any unusual forcing events—in particular over S2S timescales—in order to aid emergency response and disaster planning.
 This system should be mobilizable within 1week (giving time to ascertain the details of the forcing and select the appropriate set of predicted quantities) and return preliminary results for timescales from the near-term to seasonal and out to a 1-year forecast horizon by the end of a second week.
 The quality of the system components should be established before any such event via documentation of hypothetical test cases in the peer-reviewed literature.
 For timescales longer than 1 year, there is time to mobilize the broader scientific community to expand the recommended on-demand prediction system and develop new capabilities tailored to the specifics of the major event in question.
 This system should be initialized using the same data sets and systems as the operational S2S prediction, and have configurations that include a full range of physical and chemical atmospheric, oceanic, cryosphere, and ecosystem processes, draw- ing upon capabilities from the nation’s operational and research weather and climate forecasting systems.
 Other scientific disciplines should be engaged to prepare components for this system that may be appropriate for such events as volcanic eruptions, meteor impacts, a limited nuclear war, oil or other chemical spills in large water bodies, atmospheric or oceanic releases of radioactivity, or releases of biologically or radiatively active gases and aerosols.
 Although this system will draw upon the expertise of the nation’s research community, it will need to be considered an operational system, with the same robustness and reliability as is expected from other operational forecast systems.
 The development of this new capability for projecting the consequences of unusual forcing events will leverage many existing research activities or efforts to develop longer-term Earth system projection capabilities, but it will still constitute a substantial new effort by the nation."